 Beasley's prides itself on not only entertaining visitors but educating them about agriculture as well.
 As Jim Finley, Agritourism Manager, shared with me "there is a lot more that goes into planning the Sunflower Festival than just throwing a bunch of seeds in the ground!"

-Finley said they were not sure how the Sunflower Festival would go over last year.
-They were overwhelmed and overjoyed with the response and loved seeing so many people enjoy their beautiful blooms!
+They have been overwhelmed and overjoyed with the response and loved seeing so many people enjoy their beautiful blooms!